suxxus/start-web-project/README.md

 * start coding

 ## Scripts
-The `package.json` file comes with the following scripts
+The `package.json` file comes with the following scripts.

 `npm run <name of script>`

-`start`: launch a server at port 8080  with the aplication
+`start`: launch a server at port 8080  with the aplication.

 `lint`: lint all js code.

 `watch`: start watching files at ./src, lint tasks.

 `browsersync`: launch a dev server(http://localhost:3000) providing the app at ./build, start watching files at ./src. reload dev server on changes.
-Proxy to http://localhost:4000
+Proxy to http://localhost:4000.

 `freddie`: Launch the server from the document root of your project.
-Check your project at http://localhost:4000
+Check your project at http://localhost:4000.

 `build`: generates the compiled app at ./build directory.